open-socialism/open-socialism-site/assess-dc/metrics/efficiency.md

 ## Lot's Of Rent Seeking Behavior

 [Rent seeking](https://en.wikipedia.org/wiki/Rent-seeking){:target="_blank"} is activities that shift wealth around but don't create new wealth.
-As such since wealth is being expended by these efforts and no wealth created, the result is that wealth is being destroyed.
+As wealth is being expended by these efforts and no wealth created, the result is that wealth is being destroyed.
 Rent seeking behavior is increasing in DC as the finance and banking systems expand.
-The opposite of this, scientific research, which generates the most wealth for money spent is a small part of a DC economy.
+The opposite of this, scientific research, which generates the most wealth for money spent is a relatively small part of a DC economy.

 ## The Result

-Ultimately DC is not very efficient at converting labor into value for the people, or setting up efficient systems and technology that have a minimum amount of wastage.
+Ultimately DC is not very efficient at converting labor into value for all people, or setting up efficient systems and technology that have a minimum amount of wastage.

 Assessment: 4/10